Don’t Get Burned by a Bad Agent: Protect Yourself by Asking These Crucial Questions When Selling Your Home

 There are a few other factors to consider when choosing a real estate agent, beyond just their qualifications, experience, and approach to marketing and selling properties.
 An agent’s availability, sale to asking price ratio, and process for vetting buyers are all important to keep in mind.

 It’s important to ask an agent about their availability and how they balance their work with other responsibilities.
 You’ll want to work with someone who is responsive and able to make time for you.
-Asking about their sale to asking price ratio can also give you an idea of their negotiation strength in terms of securing top dollar for their clients.
-Finally, it’s essential to ask about an agent’s process for vetting buyers to ensure that they are financially qualified, have a pre approval letter and are ready to purchase a property.
+Asking about their sale to asking price ratio can also give you an idea of their negotiation strength in terms of securing top dollar for their clients, or can help you better understand pricing strategies and the current market conditions.
+Finally, it’s essential to ask about an agent’s process for vetting buyers to ensure that they are financially qualified, have an iron-clad pre approval letter and are ready to purchase a property.

 By asking the right questions, you can make sure that you are working with an agent who is well-equipped to meet your needs and help you achieve your real estate goals.
 Don’t be afraid to ask tough questions – it’s your investment on the line, after all!